 It is the basis of biblical teaching, a purpose for Christians to come together, and an opportunity to prepare Christians for baptism.
-However, in recent years there has been a transition in which the time traditionally used for Sunday school is used to recruit people for the Sunday worship service.
-First of all, Sunday school is the arm that helps people of all ages to seek Christ.
-Since evangelism involves spreading the gospel, reaching out is basically pre-evangelism, since it makes people hear the gospel.
+In recent years, however, there has been a transition in which the time traditionally used for Sunday school is used to recruit people for the Sunday worship service.
+At its core, Sunday school is an arm that helps people of all ages to seek Christ.
+Evangelism involves spreading the gospel, and reaching out is essentially pre-evangelism, as it allows people to hear the gospel.

 This is expressed in the word “gather” in our text.
 The American Sunday school system was first initiated by Samuel Slater at his textile factories in Pawtucket, Rhode Island, in the 1790s.
 Jacobs developed a system to encourage Sunday school work, and a committee was established to provide the international uniform curriculum, also known as the uniform lesson plan.
 In 1833, to unify and advance the work of religious education among young people, the Unitarians founded their Sunday School Association, as a junior member of the British and Foreign Unitary Association, with which they finally established offices in Essex Hall, in central London.